KELVI23/Deep-learning-projects/cement-strenght-regression/README.md

 # Cement-strength-regression
-__Predict the strength of cement based on how it is mixed using a nearal network__
+__Predict the strength of cement based on how it is mixed using a deep nearal network__

 Data sample: